T3kton/t3kton.github.io/_sources/contractor/Introduction.rst.txt

 peak load handling, Operations can scale as needed, to whatever.

 You are also free from vendor lock in.
 If a new Cloud provider comes along, they don't need to have an AWS like API to use them, just a plugin that talks to that Cloud provider's API and you are set.
 Same if a new class of hardware comes along (ARM servers anyone?) or a new way of approaching hosting (the next thing after containers).
 And you don't have to try to fit all your use cases into one silver bullet.

-Your Operations teams are also free to try changing out hosting solutions without retooling everything to try it -- in some cases without involving Engineering to do so.
+Your Operations teams are also free to try changing hosting solutions without retooling everything to try it -- in some cases without involving Engineering to do so.
 By allowing every thing, no matter the platform, to be tracked in the same place, you now have a single source of truth for your monitoring system to rely on.